ssowerby/relaxation-site/content/thankyou/main.md

 * As well as simple technique you can use any time to reduce overwhelm so you can access your imagination

 Here’s what I want you to do next.
-Go to your email inbox and look for an email from me with the subject line.

-**Your How to Become More Creative MP3 Has Arrived.**
+Go to your email inbox and look for an email from me with the subject line **Your How to Become More Creative MP3 Has Arrived.**

 Open the email, download the MP3 and go and become more creative right now.